-Dr. Fleisher is the director of brain imaging at Banner Alzheimer's Institute, a geriatric neurologist and an expert in the field of brain imaging to detect and study the earliest evidence of the pathology of Alzheimer's in the brain.
+Dr. Fleisher is a geriatric neurologist and an expert in the field of brain imaging to detect and study the earliest evidence of the pathology of Alzheimer's in the brain.
 He received his general neurology training at Johns Hopkins Hospital before completing a clinical and research dementia fellowship and master's degree in clinical research at the University of California, San Diego.
 He is well published in the fields of dementia clinical trials and imaging.

 Clinical Nurse Specialist

 Geri Hall, an internationally-recognized advanced practice nurse who holds a nursing doctorate, is widely respected for her research in Alzheimer's disease and related dementias.
 She developed the Progressively Lowered Stress Threshold Model, a framework for planning care of dementia patients and measuring outcomes by studying the presence or absence of behavior symptoms such as agitation and depression.
 The model is widely by used by professionals in the United States, Australia and South Korea.

 James Seward, PhD,

 Dr. Seward is a board-certified clinical neuropsychologist who has worked extensively with people diagnosed with a variety of neurological conditions, including dementia-related problems and strokes.
 He has authored and presented papers related to Alzheimer's disease and other dementia related conditions.

 Michele Grigatis has a doctorate in nursing practice and is certified family nurse practitioner.
 She has been involved in research on delirium and has been widely published in neurological publications.